What To Look For In a Visitor Management System

 With a Microsoft Outlook integration, you can email visitors important information before they arrive.
 For example, you can send a welcome email with your office address, Wi-Fi password, parking instructions and details on how to check-in.
 You can also include a QR code for visitors to scan when they arrive, helping to speed up the check-in process.

 A self-service check-in option means guests don’t have to wait for your front desk staff to be available; they can just use a kiosk.
 After they enter their name, the software will prompt them to sign any required documentation (like an NDA) and print a guest badge with their photo.
 Once the visitor has completed , the software will alert the appropriate team members via email, Slack or push notification on their mobile device.

 4. Security Watchlist Cross-Check

-One of the most important benefits a visitor management system should offer is an increase in workplace security.
+One of the most important visitor management system features is an emphasis on workplace security.
 Whenever a guest checks in, the visitor management software will review your uploaded security watchlist to see if they are on it.
 If an unauthorized individual attempts to sneak in, the visitor management software will alert the appropriate personnel.
 In addition, you can use the software’s real-time reporting tools to view visitor history and lobby activity should an incident occur.

 Above all else, the most essential component of a visitor management system is a streamlined, intuitive user interface.
 If the software is clunky or difficult to use, the feature set is irrelevant.